CAP WINE INTERNATIONAL

 1. Protection of environment: HVE certification

-The HVE (Haute Valeur Environnementale) certification is awarded by the French Ministry of Agriculture on 3 themes, biodiversity, phytosanitary strategy and management of fertilization: the most important points of controls are :
+The HVE (Haute Valeur Environnementale) certification is awarded by the French Ministry of Agriculture based on three themes: biodiversity (developing biodiversity by growing grass in the vines, creating or preserving hedges and natural areas), phytosanitary strategy (reducing the frequency and intensity of phytosanitary treatments), and management of fertilization (monitoring the nitrogen balance of the soil).

 2. Protection of vines with biocontrol products